-Proposals that adopt a multi-disciplinary approach, offer innovative solutions and foster inter-university collaboration will be given priority.
+Proposals that adopt a multi-disciplinary approach, offer innovative solutions, and foster inter-university collaboration will be given priority.
 Proposals may be submitted by teams of multiple scholars.

-To apply, send the following items as a pdf file attachment to: POR@international.gc.ca
+To apply send the following items as a pdf file attachment to: POR@international.gc.ca

-- proposal (not to exceed 750 words) signed by the applicant (s);
+- Proposal (not to exceed 750 words) signed by the applicant (s)

-Proposals will be evaluated by a Global Affairs Canada selection committee on a combination of quality, relevance, feasibility and originality of the idea, as well as the capability and qualifications of the individual (s) to carry the idea to a research phase.
+Proposals will be evaluated by a GAC selection committee on a combination of quality, relevance, feasibility, and originality of the idea, as well as the capability and qualifications of the individual (s) to carry the idea to a research phase.

-- The final product should take the form of a research brief, not exceeding 4,500 words, and include a one-page executive summary and policy recommendations.
-It is highly encouraged that research briefs be augmented with additional innovative tool (s) to convey results (i.e. infographics, mapping, short video, or other).
+- The final product should take the form of a research brief, not exceeding 4,500 words and include a one-page executive summary and policy recommendations.
+It is highly encouraged to augment the brief with additional innovative tool (s) to convey results (i.e. info-graphic, mapping, short video, or other).